TULiberalArts/Arabic/pages/faculty.md

 ---
 title: Faculty
+description: >-
-description: 'Our faculty work closely with our students in small, intensive classes.'
+  Our faculty members work closely with our students in small, intensive classes.
 keywords: 'faculty, professors, arabic'
 permalink: /faculty/
 layout: faculty
 published: true
 ---
-Our faculty work closely with our students in small, intensive classes.
+Our faculty members work closely with our students in small, intensive classes.